liquidmonks/dbspider/README.md

 DB_NAME=your-database
 Add other configs as needed
 5. Run the tool: python main.py  # Or your entry point script

+## Security
+- Copy `.env.example` to `.env` and fill in your actual values.
+- The bot loads these via environment variables for secure configuration.
+- Never commit `.env` to Git—it's excluded via .gitignore.
+- For production, consider additional measures like encrypted secrets or vault services.

 ## Usage
 - **Basic Query Example:**
   - python main.py --query "search term" This fetches data matching the query from the configured database and prints results.